The world wide web is constantly evolving and expanding. How do we achieve the best balance between your audience needs and budgets?

 - If a software company no longer provides support for a platform then we can’t support it either.

-- If your analytics show that a platform is used by 2% or fewer of your audience then we won’t support it.
+- If your analytics show that a platform is used by 2% or fewer of your audience then we won’t make extra effort to support it.

 - If you need us to break rules 1 or 2 then we’ll chat with you about the resources needed to do that.